Explosion on Istanbul''s pedestrian avenue; deaths reported | Law-Order

 Explosion on Istanbul''s pedestrian avenue; deaths reported

-Broadcaster CNN Turk said 11 people were injured.
+Broadcaster CNN Turk, in an early report, said 11 people were injured.
 The avenue is a crowded thoroughfare popular with tourists and locals, lined by shops and restaurants.
-The explosion Turkey was hit by a string of deadly bombings between 2015 and 2017 by the Islamic State group and outlawed Kurdish groups.
+Turkey was hit by a string of deadly bombings between 2015 and 2017 by the Islamic State group and outlawed Kurdish groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)